cosmos-konstanz/cosmos-konstanz.github.io/FAQ.md

 By Train: “Bahnhof Konstanz” is the main train station.
 From there, you can take “Bus Nr.
 9” to get to the University.

-**Q: What skills or prior experience should I have in order to pariticpaate?**
+**Q: What skills or prior experience should I have in order to participate?**

 **A:** Although some basic background knowledge in elementary statistics (e.g., probability theory) and programming in R are required to master the technical skills, no prior experience with computational modeling is necessary.